yaakov-koby-israeli/Crypto-Wallet/README.md

 1) Register: `POST /auth` with JSON `{ username, email, first_name, last_name, password, role }` (role is forced to `user` server-side).
 Public key is not required at signup; add it later during account setup.
 Passwords are bcrypt-hashed.
 2) Login: `POST /auth/token` (form fields `username`, `password`) -> `{ access_token, token_type, public_key }`.
 Send `Authorization: Bearer <token>` on protected routes.
 3) Set up account (auth): `POST /user/set-up-account?public_key=0x...` validates the Ganache address, saves it on the user, creates an `Account` row if missing, and syncs on-chain balance.
 4) Transfer ETH (auth): `POST /user/transfer-eth` with `{ "to_account": int, "amount": float }` submits an on-chain tx and refreshes both accounts' balances; returns the transaction hash.
+A WebSocket notification is sent to the recipient to refresh their balance.
-5) Transactions (auth): `GET /user/user-transactions` returns on-chain history for the caller's public key.
+5) Transactions (auth): `GET /user/user-transactions` returns on-chain history for the caller's public key, enriched with usernames when available.
 6) Delete account (auth): `DELETE /user/delete-account` removes the caller's account.
 7) Admin only (requires `role=admin`): `GET /admin/users`, `GET /admin/accounts`, `DELETE /admin/delete-user/{user_id}`.
 Promote users to admin directly in the DB if needed.

+### Real-time updates (WebSockets)
+- Endpoint: `GET ws://localhost:8000/user/ws/{user_id}`.
+The `ConnectionManager` keeps one WebSocket per user ID.
+- When a transfer completes, the backend sends `"update_balance"` to the recipient's connected socket.
+- The dashboard opens a socket after login, listens for that message, then calls the account/transaction loaders to refresh balances and history instantly (no page reload).
+- Works in dev with the API at `localhost:8000`; ensure your frontend origin is allowed in CORS.

 ### Quick cURL examples
 Register: